DrunkTeam/Radiomics/README.md

 ### Preparation of the data
 For retrieve readiomics feature we use [pyRadiomics](https://www.radiomics.io/pyradiomics.html), which works with NIFTI series.
-Using [Slicer3D](https://www.slicer.org/) we checked series and convert .nrrd to .nifti.
+Using [Slicer3D](https://www.slicer.org/) we checked series and convert .nrrd to .nii.